Expert help for children and teenagers with emotional, social or learning issues

 So for this reason we are unable to help with any of the following issues:

-This allows us to devote our full attention and care to those clients who are most likely to get the greatest benefit from our help.
+This allows us to devote our full attention and care to those clients who are most likely to benefit from our help.

-So if you think our service might be the right choice for you?
+So if you think our service might be a good fit?

 The first step is to book an initial parent consultation with a psychologist to discuss your needs in detail and get the right advice for your child.

 The initial parent consultation is an opportunity for parents to:

 - Ask questions and get expert advice

 - Make sure it is a good fit

 If you’re ready to do so, click below and follow the prompts to choose your appointment time:

 Otherwise, read on to learn more about the service…